 - Check your blood sugar as you have been told by your doctor.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this drug.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking this drug.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - If you are on a low-salt or salt-free diet, talk with your doctor.